-Note: Before being recommended by the Dean of Humanities and Social Sciences for admission under this Regulation, a candidate shall take such tests as may be required by the Dean of Humanities and Social Sciences.
+Note: Before being recommended by the Dean of Humanities and Social Sciences for admission under this Regulation, a candidate shall take such tests as may be required by the Dean of Humanities and Social Sciences where the content and standard of such study are considered appropriate to the degree.
+Credit may be specified or unspecified, and will be at an appropriate level.
+Credit from a completed degree will not exceed a maximum of 120 points.
+Credit from an incomplete degree, diploma or other tertiary qualification will not exceed 240 points.